 The introduction of remote patient monitoring allows hospitals to manage clinical teams’ busy workloads more efficiently.
 One staff member can assess several patients by video, with less time spent walking between beds on a large ward, or covering several different wards on their rounds.

 Just as importantly, reduction in physical contact time between clinicians and patients can significantly reduce infection risks and the constant need for staff to don and doff Personal Protective Equipment that may be in limited supply.

 The applications of video-based remote patient monitoring extend beyond the immediate needs of the COVID-19 crisis.
-Real-time streaming of video, vital signs and other information can be equally relevant in environments such as elderly care wards, where a single member of nursing staff is typically responsible for the care of a large number of patients.
+It is equally relevant in environments such as elderly care wards, where a single member of nursing staff is typically responsible for the care of a large number of patients.